-Before starting your preparation keep in mind the INSTRUCTION given by the UPSC
+Before starting your preparation keep in mind the instructions given by the UPSC.

-This article gives aspirants’ an idea on how to prepare topic-wise for General Studies Paper I of UPSC Mains Exam.
+This article gives aspirants’ an idea on topic-wise UPSC GS preparation (General Studies Paper I).
 Aspirants’ should keep in their mind always and should understand that they don’t have to master the topics and all they need is basic understanding and the ability to analyze.

 Two mantras, candidates should keep in mind during their preparation.